 The East of England not only has one of the richest histories in the UK but it is also the perfect place for nature lovers to enjoy the beautiful fauna and flora.
 Fens and salt-marshes cover thousands of acres.
-It is also home to some of the rarest birds in England.

 East Anglia which makes up part of the East of England also has some superb beaches.
 There are more cathedrals in there than anywhere in the country.
 These ancient buildings are a beautiful backdrop to stunning walks you can enjoy with your doggie.

 If you are looking for cottages in the local area, then see below.
 There are plenty of properties to rent near the Norfolk Broads & Norwich, just be sure to read the terms and conditions before booking to ensure the deal has everything you want.